Curtis Sliwa: Guardian Angels

 In May 1977, Sliwa created the "Magnificent 13", a civilian group dedicated to combating violence and crime on the New York City Subway.
 At the time, the city was experiencing a crime wave.
 The Magnificent 13 grew and was renamed the Guardian Angels in 1979.
 The group's actions drew strong reactions, both positive and negative.

 Most of the Guardian Angels members were either Black or Hispanic.
 Unarmed, the group required members to train in karate and learn the legal requirements for citizens' arrest before being deployed.
 Sliwa's red beret is a component of the Guardian Angels' uniform.

 In 1981, then-Mayor Ed Koch, a critic of Sliwa and the organization, launched an investigation into the Guardian Angels, which, according to The Washington Post, proved "so positive that the Guardian Angels will soon be awarded some sort of official status."
 Then-Lieutenant Governor Mario Cuomo was a rare early advocate of the organization, being quoted saying "[t]hey are a better expression of morality than our city deserves".

 In the early 1980s, he expanded operations to Buffalo and was often critical of local police policies and practices.
 One incident involved Guardian Angels member Frank Melvin, who was fatally shot in New Jersey by a Newark police officer in December 1981 after an officer claimed they mistook his unzipping of his jacket – to display his Guardian Angels emblem – as a threat.
 Sliwa claimed that the killing of Melvin – an African American – was racially motivated, and had been done by a white officer who was being protected by the police department, rather than by the Hispanic officer identified as the shooter.
 An Essex County grand jury cleared both officers of charges related to Melvin's death.

-In late 1992, speaking on the Crown Heights riot and related issues to Hasidic Jews, Sliwa said of the difference between Hasids and Black New Yorkers:"There is no fear that the Jewish community is going to come to the streets and loot and rob and rape," Sliwa said, "When in my lifetime have I ever seen a Hasid grab anyone's pocketbook?"In late November 1992, Sliwa admitted that he and the Guardian Angels faked six early incidents for publicity.
+In late 1992, speaking on the Crown Heights riot and related issues to Hasidic Jews, Sliwa said of the difference between Hasids and Black New Yorkers:"There is no fear that the Jewish community is going to come to the streets and loot and rob and rape."
+When in my lifetime have I ever seen a Hasid grab anyone's pocketbook?"In late November 1992, Sliwa admitted that he and the Guardian Angels faked six early incidents for publicity.
 He admitted to having faked an injury while fighting rapists, the rescue of a mugging victim, and a false allegation that three off-duty transit police officers had kidnapped him.
 Sliwa explained at the time his stunts were intended to underscore the dangers of the subways.
 When the Guardian Angels first began patrolling the streets and subways, New York City was experiencing some of its highest crime rates.
 "I feel the incidents we staged led to some improvements," he said.